Lauren Bacall: Political views

 Bacall was a staunch liberal Democrat and proclaimed her political views on numerous occasions.
 Bacall and Bogart were among about 80 Hollywood personalities to send a telegram protesting the House Un-American Activities Committee's investigations of Americans suspected of adhering to communism.
 The telegram said that investigating individuals' political beliefs violated the basic principles of American democracy.
 In October 1947, Bacall and Bogart traveled to Washington, D.C., along with a number of other Hollywood stars in the Committee for the First Amendment (CFA), which also included Danny Kaye, John Garfield, Gene Kelly, John Huston, Groucho Marx, Olivia de Havilland, Ira Gershwin and Jane Wyatt.

 She appeared alongside Humphrey Bogart in a photograph printed at the end of an article he wrote, titled "I'm No Communist", in the May 1948 edition of Photoplay magazine, written to counteract negative publicity resulting from his appearance before the House Committee.
 Bogart and Bacall distanced themselves from the Hollywood Ten and said: "We're about as much in favor of Communism as J. Edgar Hoover [is]."

 Bacall campaigned for Democratic candidate Adlai Stevenson in the 1952 presidential election, accompanying him on motorcades along with Bogart and flying east to help in the final laps of Stevenson's campaign in New York and Chicago.
 She campaigned for Robert F. Kennedy in his 1964 run for the U.S. Senate and was part of a Hollywood committee that endorsed his presidential campaign.

 In a 2005 interview with Larry King, Bacall described herself as "anti-Republican...
 A liberal.
 The L-word".
 She added that "being a liberal is the best thing on Earth you can be.
 You are welcoming to everyone when you're a liberal.
 You do not have a small mind."

 Death

 On August 12, 2014, Bacall died after suffering a stroke at her apartment in The Dakota, the Upper West Side building near Central Park in Manhattan.
-She was confirmed dead at New York–Presbyterian Hospital, at the age of 89.
+She was pronounced dead at New York–Presbyterian Hospital, at the age of 89.

 Bacall was interred at Forest Lawn Memorial Park in Glendale, California.
 At the time of her death, Bacall had an estimated $26.6 million estate.
 The bulk of her estate was inherited by her children.